 Heritage Trail Brochure

-The Williams Heritage Trail was established in 1988 as a Bicentennial Project.
 For the complete brochure on the trail, click here.

-Council also has for sale copies of the book ‘The Williams’ by Hurtle G. Cowin, a history of the growth of the Williams District.
+Council has for sale copies of the book ‘The Williams’ by Hurtle G. Cowin, a history of the growth of the Williams District.
 These have recently been re-printed and are available now for $15.00 at the Council Office.

 Municipal Heritage Inventory